LogtalkDotOrg/logtalk3/manuals/sources/userman/printing.rst

 printing of the output text.
 The same is true for calls to read user input.
-By decoupling the call to input some data from the actual read of the data, we can easily switch from, for example, a command-line interface to a GUI input dialog or even automate providing the data (e.g. when automating testing of the user interaction).
+By decoupling the call to input some data from the actual read of the data, we can easily switch from, for example, a command-line interface to a GUI input dialog or even automate providing the data (e.g., when automating testing of the user interaction).

 Logtalk provides a solution based on the *structured message printing